 The purchase price was approximately \$2,884, which included the issuance of 109,517 shares of the Company's common stock valued at approximately \$1,984, based on the quoted market price of the Company's common stock on the day of closing, and a cash payment of \$900.
-Total acquisition costs incurred in the three months ended June 30, 2012 were approximately \$187 and are included in general and administrative expenses in the Company's Consolidated Statements of Income for the same period.
+Total acquisition costs incurred in the nine months ended September 30, 2012 were approximately \$157 and are included in general and administrative expenses in the Company's Consolidated Statements of Income for the same period.
 The acquisition did not have a material impact on the Company's reported operating results.
 The acquisition adds plug-and-play mobile engagement capabilities to LivePerson's platform allowing its customers to connect with consumers on mobile devices.
 All 109,517 shares are included in the weighted average shares outstanding used in basic and diluted net income per share as of the acquisition date.
-The purchase price was allocated based on management's preliminary estimate of fair values, taking into account all relevant information available.
-Actual amounts for each of the fair values of the assets and liabilities acquired may vary.
-A substantial amount of the purchase price was allocated to goodwill.
-The intangible asset will be amortized over its expected period of benefit.
+The purchase price was allocated based on management's estimate of fair values, taking into account all relevant information available.
+A substantial amount of the purchase price was allocated to intangibles (technology) and the excess was allocated to goodwill.
+The intangible asset is being amortized over its expected period of benefit.
 In addition to the purchase price, certain founders can earn additional compensation by achieving an employment milestone.
-The Company will accrue this contingent compensation ratably over the requisite employment period.
+The Company is accruing this contingent compensation ratably over the requisite employment period.

-Management's preliminary allocation of the purchase price in connection with the Look.io acquisition is as follows:
+Management's allocation of the purchase price in connection with the Look.io acquisition is as follows:

-Intangible assets (technology) \$ 2,884
+Intangible assets (technology) \$ 767

-Goodwill 1,082
+Goodwill 2,405

-3,966
+3,172

-Deferred tax liability (1,082)
+Deferred tax liability (288)

 Total purchase price consideration \$ 2,884